slacy77/job-search-agent-overview/README.md

 ## What It Does

 ### Every morning, automatically:
-1. Searches Google Jobs for Customer Success leadership roles in my target market
+1. Searches Google Jobs across 4 job titles simultaneously — Director of Customer Success, Director of Technical Account Management, VP of Customer Success, Director of Technical Customer Success
+2. Deduplicates results across all keyword searches so no role gets analyzed twice
-2. Fast-scans each role against my resume and scores the match out of 100
+3. Fast-scans each role against my resume and scores the match out of 100
-3. Skips anything below 70 — and skips roles already in my tracker
+4. Skips anything below 70 — and skips roles already in my tracker (it has memory across runs)
-4. Deep-dives on strong matches by fetching the full job posting page
+5. Deep-dives on strong matches by fetching the full job posting page for richer analysis
-5. Generates a tailored cover letter as a starting draft
+6. Generates a tailored cover letter as a starting draft
-6. Rewrites my resume bullets to surface the most relevant experience for that role
+7. Rewrites my resume bullets with a side-by-side comparison — original, rewritten, and the reasoning behind each change
-7. Logs everything to a Google Sheet — score, fit notes, red flags, compensation, date posted
+8. Logs everything to a Google Sheet — score, fit notes, red flags, compensation, date posted

 ### On demand:
 - Paste any job URL and get instant analysis
-- Batch mode — paste 10 URLs at once and process them all
+- Batch mode — paste multiple URLs at once and process them all

 ---